harleygbc/furdetective/README.md

 Pet parents need to register their pets on FurDetective.
 Once registered, anyone can easily find the owner if a pet is lost using one of the abovementioned identifications.
 Owners can control their privacy until a ‘rescue me’ alert is issued.
 Searching for a pet is furever free.

 The blockchain allows us to pass records of a pet through its life stages and, if needed, across multiple owners.
 Over time, as your pet grows up, their complete medical information can also be updated and recorded.

+Pets are one of the largest industries in Canada, generating over $7B+ in 2020.
+In comparison, Tesla’s 2021 global car sales were 5.5 billion.
+FurDetective uses the blockchain to bypass many legacy systems that don’t work, providing a simple, clean, and easy solution.

+Our mission is to ensure that pet gets loved in their own home.

 # Project Overview